unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

 The colouring and spacing of the colorbars is strongly inspired by the [EUMETRAIN's Volcanic Ash Training Module](http://eumetrain.org/data/1/144/navmenu.php?page=4.0.0).

+All the specified (and relevant) parameters used in a specific model run are visible on the individual plots and are updated automatically if different model settings and input parameters are used.

 In this section we present some of our results we got from our model runs.<br>
 A validation was not yet performed and thus the adequacy of the model for the **Eyjafjallajökull eruption 2010** will not be discussed here.<br>